hzaurzli/Resume/index.md

 **4.Build Devogene Database**

 In this project, I am responsible for the construction of the database website, and the analysis content is completed by other colleagues.
 The repositories is [Devogene](https://github.com/hzaurzli/ddglnc)

+**5.Build ESKtides Database**
+ESKtides was designed for data browsing, searching and downloading, which provides a rich peptide library based on ESKAPE prophages and phages.
+The repositories is [ESKtides](https://github.com/hzaurzli/ESKtides)

+**6.Develop DeepLysin**
+The purpose of this software is to provide a simple and efficient tool for mining phage lyase from genomic data, so as to make the process of developing new phage lyase more intelligent and convenient.
+And this software is mainly for the field of biomedicine, aiming to provide a new protein antibacterial drug - phage lyase rapid discovery tool for research institutions and enterprises in related fields.
+The repositories is [DeepLysin](https://github.com/hzaurzli/DeepLysin)

+**7.Develop MicroWorldOmics**
+MicroworldOmics(a convenient software for microscopic world analysis and visualization), a desktop software developed based on PYQT (version=5), R (version=4.0)，Python (version=3.6) and JavaScript, which aims to make new exploration and contribution to the development of bioinformatics.
+Realizing data analysis and visualization in the fields of algorithm statistics, sequence analysis, microbiomics , virology,image recognition etc. The repositories is [MicroWorldOmics](https://github.com/hzaurzli/MicroWorldOmics)

 ## Tips